 The land is situated between two existing subdivisions to the north and south, to the west is an established hotel and arterial commercial, undeveloped lands are to the east.
-Having this area developed will complement the surrounding existing land uses and complete the current hole it poses between the two established residential areas.
+Developing this area will align with surrounding land uses and help bridge the gap between the two established residential neighborhoods, creating a more cohesive and connected community.
 Centrally located, the plan area provides walkability to schools, parks, and a grocery store, making it an attractive parcel for low to medium density residential developments.
-The addition of residential housing promotes the functionality and necessity of mixed use residential to aid with the densification of the plan area.
+The addition of residential housing promotes the functionality and necessity of mixed-use residential to aid with the densification of the plan area.